 While the time it takes to get a verdict or settlement in a South Carolina personal injury case is often uncertain, there is one way to get a more specific answer as to how long your case could take: meeting with our personal injury attorney.
 Our law firm provides free case consultations without obligation to work with us.

-In your consultation, we’ll review the details of your case, the factors affecting your case, and state and local laws that could affect you, and determine a strategy for your case.
+In your consultation, we’ll review the details of your case, the factors affecting your case, and state and local laws that could affect you, and determine a strategy going forward.
 By reviewing your case, we can give you an estimate of your case’s length as well as the damages you could recover, such as:

 - Pain and suffering